Jay Schroeder: Regular season

+Playoffs

 Baseball career

 Schroeder began his sports career in the Toronto Blue Jays minor league system.
 He was drafted 3rd overall in the 1979 Major League Baseball Draft by the Blue Jays.
 He had a career batting average of .213 in the minors.
 He was inducted in the Kinston Professional Baseball Hall of Fame in 1996.

 Coaching career

-Starting in 2000, Schroeder was an offensive coordinator at Christian High School in El Cajon, California, a suburb of San Diego, under Head Coach Matt Oliver.
-In 2007, he coached at Desert Hills High School serving as both the Offensive Coordinator and Quarterbacks Coach.
+Starting in 2000, Schroeder was an offensive coordinator at Christian High School in El Cajon, California, a suburb of San Diego, under head coach Matt Oliver.
+In 2007, he coached at Desert Hills High School, serving as both the offensive coordinator and quarterbacks coach.
 He then became an assistant coach for Oaks Christian High School in California.

-In December 2010, Schroeder was hired as the Director of Football Operations at Village Christian School in Sun Valley, California.
+In December 2010, Schroeder was hired as the director of football operations at Village Christian School in Sun Valley, California.
 He also coached Varsity and JV golf at Village Christian.

 He has also occasionally worked as an analyst for Sky Sports' NFL coverage since November 2007.

-Jay was formerly the quarterbacks coach at Desert Hills High School in St. George, Utah.
+Schroeder was formerly the quarterbacks coach at Desert Hills High School in St. George, Utah.

-He is currently doing radio Live in various parts of Las Vegas/Henderson area with long time Las Vegas CBS Sportscaster Rich Perez on Social media, Las Vegas primarily on Sundays live at Carlos and Charlies inside the Flamingo hotel at 12:00–1:00 and Super Bowl Sunday 1:00–2:00pm.
+He is currently doing radio live in various parts of the Las Vegas/Henderson area with long-time Las Vegas CBS sportscaster, Rich Perez.